 Comment out the following line and reboot

-Check the current system language
+Check current system language

-Configure locales
+Enter locales

-Find and install zh_CN.UTF-8
+Inside find and install zh_CN.UTF-8

 Select zh_CN.UTF-8 and install Chinese fonts